RaniaMidaoui/RaniaMidaoui/README.md

 Hi, I'm Rania Midaoui, an undergraduate Network and Telecommunications student at INSAT.
-I'm a Cloud/DevOps and cybersecurity enthusiast.
+I'm a Cloud/DevOps and Cybersecurity enthusiast.

 **Technologies, languages and tools:**